cortesi/modd/README.md

 Patterns therefore match on a batch of changed files - when the first match in a batch is seen, the block is triggered.

-To make *modd.conf* files portable patterns are always matched against slash-delimited paths, even on Windows.
+Patterns and the paths they match against are always in slash-delimited form, even on Windows.

 ### Quotes